paulshir/coreos-hyperv/README.md

 Bootstrap a coreos cluster on Hyper-V.

 ### Prerequisites ###
 Windows 8.1 or Windows Server 2012 R2 and Hyper-V turned on.
-Windows 8 and Windows Server 2012 should also work.
+Although the script will work in Windows 8 and Windows Server 2012 coreos doesn't seem to work on Hyper-V on those platforms at the moment.
 Internet Connection.
 At least one virtual switch created in hyper-v.